swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 - ``withKnownIssue(_:isIntermittent:fileID:filePath:line:column:_:when:matching:)-68e5g``
 - ``withKnownIssue(_:isIntermittent:fileID:filePath:line:column:_:when:matching:)-7azqg``

-To conditionally enable known-issue matching and/or to match only certain kinds of issues:
+To conditionally enable known-issue matching or to match only certain kinds of issues:

 @Row {